vmohan96/COVID-19-by-State-App/.ipynb_checkpoints/README-checkpoint.md

 The following is a Streamlit Application that allows the user to plot COVID-related metrics from mid-February to the last week of October, for any of the 50 states.
 This function also serves as the backend for my Streamlit App: 'covid-by-state.'

 The parameters decided by the user are as follows:
-- **state:** (String) The user enters one of the 50 states to be observed over the entire time period of the dataset.
+- **state:** (String) The user inputs one of the 50 states to be observed over the entire time period of the dataset.

 - **metric:** (String) The user inputs their desired metric (cases or deaths) to be displayed over this period.